Partner-to-Guest Pipeline at ResortPass

 Team

-Sarah Argus, Special Projects Lead: Guest Experience
+Sarah Argus, GX Special Projects Lead

 Amanda Fontenot, Director of Account Management